 One way to avoid this situation is to simply show each risk event's likelihood and consequences separately, with no attempt to combine multiple risks.
 Other factors that may significantly contribute to the risk rating or prioritization of risk events, such as time sensitivity or resource availability, can also be shown.
-The prioritization should be done based on expert opinion and experience.
-Table 2-5 provides a sample format for presenting risk ratings.
+The prioritization or ranking should also be done based on a structural risk rating approach (e.g. Figure 2-6) coupled with expert opinion and experience.
+Prioritization or ranking is achieved through integration of risk events from lower to higher levels.
+This means that the effect of risk at lower WBS elements needs to be reflected cumulatively at the top or system level.